 What do I need to bring with me to get a passport?

-An important inclusion on any passport FAQ list, you will need a completed DS- form, which you can download from travel.state.gov.
+An important inclusion on any passport FAQ list is a completed DS- form, which you can download from travel.state.gov.
 They have form-fillable PDF versions, as well as versions that you can fill out by hand.

 The passport office will also require a photocopy of the front and back of your chosen document to keep for their files.

 At the passport office, you will need to present ID, such as an undamaged U.S. passport, a driver’s license, a certificate of naturalization or citizenship, a government employee ID, a U.S. military or military-dependent ID, a valid foreign passport or Mexican Consular Identification.
 Naturally, they will require a photocopy of the front and back of your ID as well.

-You need to provide a passport photo meeting U.S. passport photo requirements, such as sizing, background and facial expression.
+You need to provide a passport photo that meets U.S. passport photo requirements, such as sizing, background and facial expression.

 If you have a special circumstance, such as a family emergency overseas, you might also need accompanying paperwork.
 Take a look at the comprehensive list of special circumstance documents at travel.state.gov.